• Skip to primary navigation

 Tombow Dual Brush Pens are well known by hand lettering and calligraphy artists but they are also a great alternative to Copics.
 They offer beautiful blending, watercolor effects, and longevity.

-The pens have a slender, round barrel and two nibs; a brush tip and fine bullet nib.
-The pens are sturdy and fit comfortably in the hand, but are longer than many of their competitors.
+The pens have a slender, round barrel and two nibs; a brush tip and a fine bullet nib.
+They are sturdy and fit comfortably in the hand, but are longer than many of their competitors.
 This means that they may not fit in a standard pen bag if you wish to carry them in one.

 The Dual Brush pens have a colored cap on the brush end, but no color family or color label on the ends, which can make choosing complementary colors for blending a bit challenging.
 Be sure to swatch your colors so that you know the exact shade of each pen before starting a project.